Researchers and teachers from other countries

 Duration of stay longer than 6 months

 If you stay in Finland for longer than six months, you are considered a resident taxpayer.
 You are taxed progressively, and the tax rate depends on your annual gross income.
 However, if you are eligible for exemption from Finnish income tax, this will be recorded on your tax card.
 To obtain a tax card, you must have a Finnish personal identity code.
 For more information on how to apply for a Finnish personal ID, see Finnish personal IDs for workers arriving in Finland.

-Exemption does not apply to social security contributions
+Exemption does not apply to health insurance contributions

-The international tax treaties and exemption rules are not intended to cover the obligation to pay social security contributions.
-If you are covered by the Finnish residence-based social insurance system on the basis of working or living in Finland you will be expected to pay health insurance and social security contributions, even if you are exempt from paying tax.
+The international tax treaties and exemption rules do not apply to your obligation to make health insurance contributions.
+If you are covered by the Finnish health insurance scheme on the basis of working or living in Finland, you must pay health insurance and social security contributions even if you are exempt from paying tax.